 With organised tours too, you can even stop at a historic castle or one of Kent’s famous gardens on the way.
 Our favourite has to be the trip which takes in the oldest vineyard in Kent at Biddenden as well as a hearty pub lunch - just make sure that you do the wine-tasting at the end of the ride.

 Thinking of doing your own vineyard tour?
-Read our Vineyard Tour of Kent and Sussex to plan your route.
+Read our Vineyard Tour of Kent to plan your route.